OUSmartInfrastructure/IoT_over_Swarm/README.md

 The Swarm M138 has an in-built GNSS receiver that makes it perfect for sending and receiving very short messages using the [NMEA command reference](https://www.sparkfun.com/datasheets/GPS/NMEA%20Reference%20Manual-Rev2.1-Dec07.pdf) language.
 * **Adafruit QT Py ESP32:**
 The [Adafruit QT Py ESP32](https://www.adafruit.com/product/5395#description) is a highly versatile development board that has been designed with great precision and attention to detail by Adafruit Industries.
 It has a compact form, and is equipped with a range of built-in sensors and connectivity options that make it an ideal choice to be used to collect data including temperature, humidity, and air quality, from sensors and transmit them wirelessly to a base station for further processing, visualization, and analysis.
+In this project, the QT Py was configured as a WiFi-to-Serial platform to enable remote control of the Swarm board via a wireless network connection.
 ## Setup Topology
 The network was setup as follows:
 ![Topology](https://github.com/OUSmartInfrastructure/IoT_over_Swarm/blob/main/Network%20Topology.png)